 Breathtaking vistas, cute animals, love, these things can all lead to Enlightened states of mind where we feel no need to defend our identities.
-In fact, we’re so fully absorbed in what we’re experiencing that we don’t even take the time to spin our usual story about what’s going on and how “we” fit into it.
-You are Enlightened every time you’re having experiences but with no sense of time or self.
+We’re so fully absorbed in what we’re experiencing that we don’t even take the time to spin our usual story about what’s going on and how “we” fit into it.
+We are Enlightened every time we’re having experiences but with no sense of time or self.

 Nurture these experiences in yourself.
 They are profoundly healthy.
 Actually pay attention to what’s going on when you catch yourself having lost track of time.
 Was it who you were with, what you were doing, the way that you were doing it?

 Don’t try to be healthy by not being sick.
 Be healthy by moving toward health.
 Don’t look for what things go wrong and analyze what those results do to your future prospects.
 Analyze the things that go right and imagine what knowledge will do for your future.